fenixkz/rl_journey/Lesson-3/theory.md

 ### The Alternative: N-Step Returns

-However, we can achieve a similar goal-looking further into the future to create a more stable learning target—with **N-Step Returns**.
+However, we can achieve a similar goal-looking further into the future to create a more stable learning target with **N-Step Returns**.
 Instead of a 1-step target, we can unroll the trajectory for $N$ steps:

 $$
 y = r_t + \gamma r_{t+1} + \ldots + \gamma^{N-1} r_{t+N-1} + \gamma^N \max_{a'} Q(s_{t+N}, a'; \theta_{\text{target}})